 Insure from the day you exchange contracts

-If you change insurer midway through your term, your old insurer may charge you a cancellation fee – but by doing a quick search with us you'll be able to see whether the saving you’ll get from your new insurer is worth it.
+If you change insurance provider midway through your term, your old insurance provider may charge you a cancellation fee – but by doing a quick search with us you'll be able to see whether the saving you’ll get from your new insurance provider is worth it.

 Buying a leasehold property